-The increase in the half-year include the rights of use relating to new contracts related to printers for 110 thousand Euro and new car rentals for 62 thousand Euro.
+The increase of Other assets is due to cars for 41 thousand Euro and new printers for 6 thousand Euro.

-The decreases in the year mainly refer to the termination of agreements in the period.

-The other movements mainly reflect the changes in the exchange rates of the lease contracts of the consolidated foreign companies.
+The decreases for the half-year are due to the leasing contracts terminated during the period, mainly related to cars.
+The other movements mainly reflect changes in the exchange rates of the leasing and rental agreements held by the consolidated foreign entities.